c0depool/c0depool-blog/app/_posts/2024-01-18-how-to-self-host-static-site.md

 ---
-title: How to Build and Self-Hosting a Static Website
+title: How to Build and Self-Host a Static Website
 date: 2024-02-13 00:59:00 +0000
 categories: [Blogging]
 tags: [self-hosting]